Nawang17/cmp343-React-Fundamentals/README.md

-This repository is for the React Fundamentals assginment for CMP 343
+This repository is for the React Fundamentals assignment for CMP 343